nl-design-system/web-component-poc/packages/nl-design-system-unstable/notification-component/README.md

 If a notification can be closed by the user, this must also be possible using the keyboard.
 The close button should be a logical part of the tab-sequence.

-Notifications and their context should also be offered to screen reader users in an understandable manner.
+Notifications and their context should also be offered to screen reader users in an understandable manner by using the proper ARIA role.
+If the message is not interactive, use the ARIA `role="alert"` to inform assistive technologies of time-sensitive or important notifications.
+If the message is interactive, use the use the ARIA `role="alertdialog"` instead.

 ### Content guidelines

-If the notification contains an error message, explain how to correct the error and how to prevent it in the future.
+If the notification contains an error message, be polite and explain how to correct the error and how to prevent it in the future.
+Don’t blame the user for an error.

 #### Full-width notification